runxel/colorizah/README.md

 # Colorizah
-> Color Definitions of well known Color Systemsin Hex
+> Color Definitions of well known Color Systems in Hex

 All colors are available freely online.
 I only did some regex kung-fu to generate a nice JSON out of it.
 Don't expect any maintenance on this whatsoever.